CosmaVergari/os161-vm/README.md

 We also adopted a unified `Makefile` to ensure that the compiling and debugging configurations matched.
 The makefile is available in the root of the repository.

-For the debug phase, each time a problem arose there were first a static analysis on the code to try to understand errors and then a dynamic analysis of the code using the degugger (the GUI version of GDB -> DDD).
+For the debug phase, each time a problem arose there were first a static analysis on the code to try to understand errors and then a dynamic analysis of the code using the degugger (DDD).

 The code has been shared using a GitHub repository.